tidalcycles/tidalcycles.github.io/_patterns/sequences.md

 A cycle is the main "loop" of time in Tidal.
 The cycle repeats forever in the background, even when you've stopped samples from playing.
-The cycle's duration always stays the same unless you modify it with `cps` or `bps`, we'll cover this later.
+The cycle's duration always stays the same unless you modify it with `cps`, we'll cover this later.

 > Note that this omniprescent cyclic looping doesn't necessary
 > constrain you, for example it's common to stretch a pattern outside